Many input fields in PASS/START-PROF include a built-in calculator that supports arithmetic operations and unit conversions.

-Numbers calculator support the following operators in priority order
+The numeric calculator supports the following operators in order of precedence:

 | - | Subtraction |